langchain-ai/langgraph/docs/docs/cloud/deployment/test_locally.md

     ```python
     from langgraph_sdk import get_client

-    # only pass the url argument to get_client() if you changed the default port when calling langgraph up
+    # only pass the url argument to get_client() if you changed the default port when calling langgraph dev
     client = get_client(url=<DEPLOYMENT_URL>,api_key=<LANGSMITH_API_KEY>)
     # Using the graph deployed with the name "agent"
     assistant_id = "agent"